ubuntu/snappy-playpen/hexchat/README.md

 # HEXCHAT snap

-This project creates a working snap of hexchat.
+This project creates a working snap of HexChat.

 ## Current state

 Working features: The snap can successfully install hexchat

-Known issues: We use a fork of hexchat (https://github.com/hikiko/hexchat) until a compile error in the master hexchat branch is fixed (there has been a merge proposal).
+Known issues: This snap currently uses a fork of HexChat (https://github.com/hikiko/hexchat) until a compile error in the master hexchat branch is fixed (there has been a pull request).

-TODO: replace the fork branch with the master branch as soon as the compile error is fixed.
+TODO: replace the forked repository with the master repository as soon as the compile error is fixed.